-If you have developed an injury or illness that will keep you out of work, you may be wondering whether you qualify for long term or short term disability in California.
-You may also wonder if the Employee Retirement Income Security Act (ERISA) applies to your disability insurance.
+If you have developed an injury or illness that will keep you out of work, you may be wondering whether you qualify for long term or short term disability.
+You may also wonder if the Employee Retirement Income Security Act (ERISA) applies to your long term disability claim.

 Why does it matter?

 It matters because ERISA requires an insurer to follow certain processes, such as following regulations set forth requiring an insurer to conduct full and fair reviews of claims.

 ERISA covers nearly 2.3 million health, accident and disability benefit plans offered through private employers.
 About 143 million Americans take part in plans covered by ERISA.
 These plans include most short term and long term disability insurance plans.

 When does ERISA NOT apply?

 ERISA does not cover certain government plans, plans provided by public employers and plans implemented by churches for employees.
 In addition, some short term disability plans are not subject to ERISA if they meet certain conditions regarding payroll practices.
 These payroll exceptions include:

 - The source of payments.
 In order to be an exception, the company must make the payments from its own assets, rather than through insurance.

 - The amount of payments.
 The payments cannot be more than the employee’s normal compensation.